damianhakert/damianhakert.github.io/source/posts/2017-02-06-setting-up-gitlab-pages-with-cloudflare-certificates.html.md

 author_gitlab: marcia
 categories: tutorial
 image_title: '/images/unsplash/lock.jpg'
-description: "How to setup GitLab Pages with a CloudFlare SSL/TLS Certificate for your (sub)domain"
+description: "How to set up GitLab Pages with a CloudFlare SSL/TLS Certificate for your (sub)domain"
 ---

 [CloudFlare SSL/TLS certificates][cert] are free to use.
-If you want your [GitLab Pages] site to work with them, it's as simple as it could be.
-There's just a **trick** that perhaps you don't know about (yet)!
+If you want your [GitLab Pages] site to work with them, it's as simple as could be.
+There's just a **trick** you might not know about (yet)!

-I'll go straight to the point in this tutorial, to show you how to add a custom (sub)domain with a certificate issued by [CloudFlare] to your [GitLab Pages] project.
+I'll get straight to the point in this tutorial to show you how to add a custom (sub)domain with a certificate issued by [CloudFlare] to your [GitLab Pages] project.